thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 </pre></code>

 * After you download your large database from Pantheon, you will need to manually upload into your Kalabox virtual database
-* You can easily get all your Kalabox database connection information from the Kalabox GUI or use the Kalabox CLI
+* You can easily get all your Kalabox database connection information from the Kalabox GUI by clicking 'connection info' or use the Kalabox CLI

 <pre><code class="language-bash">
 // Change directory into your app